oppahero/interactive-card-details-form-main/README.md

-# Frontend Mentor - Interactive card details form solution
+# Interactive card details form

-This is a solution to the [Interactive card details form challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-card-details-form-XpS8cKZDWw).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is my solution to the Interactive card details form challenge on Frontend Mentor
 ## Table of contents

 - [Overview](#overview)